Tom Petway: Personal

 Petway was born in Jacksonville, Florida in 1940 and graduated from Terry Parker High School in 1958.
 He graduated from the Florida State University School of Business in 1962 with a Bachelor of Science Degree.
-Petway and his wife, Elizabeth, have two surviving children and three grandchildren.
+Petway and his wife, the former Elizabeth "Betty" Piersol were high school sweethearts and married in 1963.
+The couple had four children, but their daughter Mandi passed in 1992 from Hodgkin's disease.
+His wife Betty died in 2025 from cancer.
+They were married for 62 years and enjoyed eight grandchildren.

 Business

-Tom Petway is Chairman of the Board of US Assure, Inc., a national insurance marketing and administrative services company.
+Tom Petway was co-founder and Chairman of the Board of US Assure, Inc., a national insurance marketing and administrative services company.
+Petway's son Ty now leads the company.

 In 1988, while acquiring the franchise for Prudential Network Realty in Duval, Clay and St. Johns counties, Linda Sherrer approached Petway for financial backing and business advice, which he provided.
 That business became very successful over the past twenty years, and Petway currently serves as a silent partner.

 Petway was a co-founder of and a minority partner in the NFL's 30th franchise, the Jacksonville Jaguars.

 In January, 1995 he was invited by Paul W. Kahn to become a director of Safecard (renamed Ideon)).

 He was also chairman of Citizens Property Insurance Corp., Casualty Joint Underwriting Association and Florida Residential Property.